Balancing cost savings and functionality through reduced pipeline lengths and a sustainable basin configuration

 Our engineering and construction support services included preparing a preliminary design report and plans, specifications, and estimates.
 The selected alternative provides a balance of cost savings and functionality through reduced pipeline lengths and a basin configuration that allows for a future lowering of the basin floor.

-As of 2012, the state-of-the-art basin is OCWD’s newest recharge facility.
-It is devoted to water from the groundwater replenishment system, the world’s largest advanced wastewater purification system for indirect potable reuse.
+This facility is devoted to water from the groundwater replenishment system, the world’s largest advanced wastewater purification system for indirect potable reuse.
 Although only recently put into service, the basin yields the highest measured percolation rates among OCWD’s 21 basins due to favorable geology and ultra-pure GWRS water.